 We currently sell our Isolator[®] system to customers in the United States primarily through our direct sales force.
 Our European subsidiary, based in the Netherlands, markets and sells our products throughout Europe, primarily though distributors.
-Additionally, we sell our products to other international distributors, primarily in Asia, Europe, Central America, South America, Canada and the Middle East.
+Additionally, we sell our products to other international distributors, primarily in Asia, Central America, South America, Canada and the Middle East.
 Our business is primarily transacted in U.S. dollars, with the exception of transactions with our European subsidiary, which are transacted in Euros.
-Our sales outside of the United States constituted 11.4% and 9.6% of our total revenue for the three months ended March 31, 2007 and March 31, 2006, respectively.
-We expect international sales to be relatively constant as a percentage of sales for the foreseeable future.
+Our sales outside of the United States constituted 12% and 11% of our total revenues for the six months ended June 30, 2007 and 2006, respectively.
+We expect international revenues to be relatively constant as a percentage of total revenues for the foreseeable future.